Contact Nancy Kerr, Media Communication Program Director,

 You will graduate a highly skilled, engaged, civic-minded professional who knows how to mobilize the power of your communication expertise to create positive, sustainable change in the world.

 As you become a rising sophomore, you will formally declare which of the four career-specific specialization areas you will pursue.
 The structure of each of these distinctive specializations will specifically prepare you for your future career in communications.
 To see the courses included in each specialization, please click the links.

 The members of the faculty have extensive industry experience in their areas of media communications expertise.
-This includes practitioner/scholars in the areas of sonic arts, broadcast, audio and video production, public relations, professional writing, social media, marketing and digital advertising, among other areas covered in the program.
+This includes practitioner/scholars in the areas of sonic arts, broadcast, audio and video production, public relations, professional writing, social media, marketing, digital advertising and other areas covered in the program.
 Small class sizes provide high levels of individual attention and interest from your faculty members.

 Multiple internship opportunities will help you perfect an integrated set of skills that will serve you well in launching a successful career.
 Communication majors intern with a variety of companies, including People Making Good Public Relations, FUSE Marketing, Regional Education Television Network, Hen House Media, Hall Communications, WCAX-TV, Lake Champlain Chocolates, True Tone Studios and Star 92.9 Radio.

 We strongly encourage our Communication majors to study abroad for a semester during their junior year.
 We designed the curriculum of our majors to support a semester of international study, which means you can study in another country, even complete an internship abroad, and still graduate on time.
 You can choose to take your international study at our campus in Montreal, Canada, or in Dublin, Ireland, or virtually anywhere in the world through one of our Global Partners or third-party programs.